Let us know who you are to generate an accurate course search

 A motor vehicle technician services and repairs light vehicles such as cars and vans and works either in dealerships that focus on a particular manufacturer, or for an independent garage that deals with many different makes of vehicles.
-To do well, technicians will have an interest in motor vehicles as well as a capacity for mechanical reasoning and good spatial awareness.
+To do well, technicians will have an interest in motor vehicles as well as a capacity for mechanical reasoning, good spatial awareness and customer service skills.

-Although there is no qualification embedded in this program, there is a requirement for you to achieve your F-Gas certificate in order to complete the apprenticeship.
-This is not something we deliver on-site at City College Southampton, so will have to be done off-site and would be at an additional cost to your employer.
+Note: Before the standard is met, there is a requirement for you to achieve your F-Gas certificate.
+This is not something we deliver on-site at City College, so will have to be done off-site and would be at an additional cost to your employer.
 You will also have a logbook that will be completed alongside your apprenticeship.

 As an apprentice, you can expect to undertake work-based learning with an employer who will pay you a wage.
 Throughout the duration of your apprenticeship, you will attend college for one day per week.

 The rest of your training will take place in-house at your workplace by your employer and a qualified assessor who will visit you on-site who will complete assessments and progress reviews.

 In order to complete the apprenticeship, you will undertake an End Point Assessment.
 It measures the knowledge, skills and behaviours each apprentice has developed and will include an online knowledge test, a skills test, and a professional discussion.
 This part of the apprenticeship is employer-led, so it will be your employer who decides if you are ready to undertake your End Point Assessment.